ibexmonj/ContribSync/README.md

 This project is evolving, and we’re actively adding new integrations and improvements.
 Watch this space for updates! 🚀

+## 🧩 Plugin System

+ContribSync is built to be extensible.
+Add your own integrations via plugins under pkg/plugins.

+Available plugins:
+•	Jira
+•	GitHub
+•	Slack (WIP)

+## 🧠 Powered by OpenAI

+ContribSync uses the OpenAI API to generate human-readable summaries.
+You control the prompt format and engine (gpt-3.5-turbo or gpt-4).

 ## 📜 License

 This project is licensed under the [MIT License.](LICENSE)